lightbend/config/HOCON.md

 ### Value concatenation

-The value of an object field or an array element may consist of multiple values which are concatenated into one string.
+The value of an object field or array element may consist of multiple values which are combined.
+There are three kinds of value
+concatenation:

+ - if all the values are simple values (neither objects nor arrays), they are concatenated into a string.
+ - if all the values are arrays, they are concatenated into one array.
+ - if all the values are objects, they are merged (as with duplicate keys) into one object.

+String value concatenation is allowed in object field keys, in addition to object field values and array elements.
+Objects and arrays do not make sense as object field keys.

+#### String value concatenation

+String value concatenation is the trick that makes unquoted strings work; it also supports substitutions (`${foo}` syntax) in strings.

-Only simple values participate in value concatenation.
+Only simple values participate in string value concatenation.
 Recall that a simple value is any value other than arrays and objects.

 As long as simple values are separated only by non-newline whitespace, the _whitespace between them is preserved_ and the values, along with the whitespace, are concatenated into a string.

-Value concatenations never span a newline, or a character that is not part of a simple value.
+String value concatenations never span a newline, or a character that is not part of a simple value.

-A value concatenation may appear in any place that a string may appear, including object keys, object values, and array elements.
+A string value concatenation may appear in any place that a string may appear, including object keys, object values, and array elements.

 Whenever a value would appear in JSON, a HOCON parser instead collects multiple values (including the whitespace between them)